Top Intelligence Committee Democrat: ‘We’ll learn a lot’ from downed Chinese balloon

 “We have learned technical things about this balloon and its surveillance capabilities.
 And I suspect if we are successful in recovering aspects of the debris, we will learn even more,” a defense official said.

-The Gang of Eight — a group of House and Senate leadership plus top lawmakers from the Intel committees in either chamber — is set to receive a briefing on the balloon from the Biden administration as soon as Tuesday.
+The Gang of Eight — a group consisting of House and Senate leadership plus the top lawmakers from both chambers’ intelligence committees — is set to receive a briefing on the balloon from the Biden administration as soon as Tuesday.

 Senators are set to be briefed on the downed balloon next week.